akashacms/epub-guide/documents/1-introduction.html.md

 The key features offered by AkashaEPUB are

-* You can write content in Markdown.
-Because Markdown files are simple text, your words aren't trapped inside XML files or proprietary word processing documents.
+* _You can write content in Markdown._  Because Markdown files are simple text, your words aren't trapped inside XML files or proprietary word processing documents.
 Instead, your words are free to be reused in many ways.
-* The system takes care of generating the metadata XML files automatically.
-You don't have to learn the ropes of XML nor EPUB's inner workings.
+* _The system takes care of generating the metadata XML files automatically._  You don't have to learn the ropes of XML nor EPUB's inner workings.
-* AkashaCMS is very flexible meaning you can override almost everything if you need to customize how AkashaEPUB generates your book.
+* _AkashaCMS is very flexible_ meaning you can override almost everything if you need to customize how AkashaEPUB generates your book.
-* With a little work, it would be possible to publish the content as both a book and website simultaneously
+* _Publishing to both website and EPUB._  With a little work, it would be possible to publish the content as both a book and website simultaneously
-* AkashaEPUB and AkashaCMS are open source, meaning you can inspect how it works, you can fix it as needed, and you can contribute fixes back to the project.
+* _AkashaEPUB and AkashaCMS are open source,_ meaning you can inspect how it works, you can fix it as needed, and you can contribute fixes back to the project.

 It's possible to construct an EPUB completely by hand.
 The XHTML and XML for these files aren't terribly difficult to create, especially with web page editing software like Dreamweaver.
 But learning to do this correctly means studying the nuances of several standards documents and hoping you remember to get every last detail correct.